AbhiAgarwal/notes/README.md

 My written notes are all over the place, and so is my writing.
 So I'm going to try and centralize it here for myself.

+Concentration on languages: C++, Javascript, and Go.
+I'm just going to be using these languages for the next couple years of my life - it's better to perfect myself with a couple languages rather than having learnt all the languages not too well.

 **Reference the Wiki page for my quick notes.**

 **Things to learn**